ATTENTION: Parents who are frustrated, confused

 It interrupts the college admission pattern.
 It makes a student look irresistible and very admissible to colleges.
 That's before they see grades, test scores or star talent, thereby increasing your child's admission and scholarship possibilities.
 Plus, you don't need me, but you have access to me if you want.

-But new seniors have only until July 15 to get the Strategy.
+But seniors have only until December 1st to get the Strategy.

 Imagine what it feels like to witness your teenager's excitement when she discovers she's been accepted to her or to his best-choice.